nathanael-fijalkow/games_book/_build/html/_sources/3_Parity/value_iteration.md

 By monotonicity, neglected vertices remain neglected so all vertices in $S$ (minus $v$) are still neglected.
 Hence the invariant is satisfied.

-The invariant implies that the algorithm indeed implements Algorithm {ref}`3-algo:value_iteration` hence returns the maximal progress measure, but it also has implications on the complexity.
+The invariant implies that the algorithm indeed implements {numref}`3-algo:value_iteration` hence returns the maximal progress measure, but it also has implications on the complexity.
 Indeed one iteration of the repeat loop over some vertex $v$ involves